utra-robosoccer/soccerbot/docs/mainpage.md

 # Plans for the Future
 Our plans for the future are focussed on modularizing the system to reduce coupling between system components and generally improve flexibility.
-One major point of discussion has been a more flexible PC interface, and a _faster_ PC interface too since latency measurements proved 230,400 symbol/s UART was accounting for nearly 80% of the PC-MCU control cycle latency. <a href="https://github.com/utra-robosoccer/soccer-embedded/issues/47">Recent rests with Ethernet</a> have proven the potential to reduce this number to about 5% (wow!).
+One major point of discussion has been a more flexible PC interface, and a _faster_ PC interface too since latency measurements proved 230,400 symbol/s UART was accounting for nearly 80% of the PC-MCU control cycle latency. <a href="https://github.com/utra-robosoccer/soccer-embedded/issues/47">Recent tests with Ethernet</a> have proven the potential to reduce this number to about 5% (wow!).
 We are currently re-writing our code base in C++ and are using Google Test/Mock to ensure code quality _and_ make it easier for us to develop our software with limited hardware resources (we only have 1 robot, after all!).
 It is our belief that if we can test all the parts of our code which do not depend on hardware or the OS from the comfort of our PCs, it will speed up our development process.

 Part of the reason for these changes is self-evident while another part is more internal to our organization.
 Each team has to work together to make sure each others' needs are met, and these needs often evolve after development begins.
 Examples of this are that the controls team has indicated a desired to add pressure sensors, the electrical team is working on creating custom servo motors to reduce costs, and the reinforcement learning team has indicated a need to control the actuators via velocity control.
 Although these are all features we will be working on developing in the future, they also have cemented our convictions that a modular program structure will be essential to our future success.